Three arrested over death of Kiwi dad Alan Culverwell shot by pirates in Panama

 Derryn Culverwell has been asked to attend the court appearance, just hours after she left hospital in Panama City with her twin daughter and son.

-The family left hospital today and were staying at a hotel in a small town about an hour from Panama city.
+The family later left the hospital and were staying at a hotel in a small town about an hour from Panama city.

 "She is an amazing woman and I'm so proud of her," Hughes said.

-Close relatives are rushing from New Zealand to be by their side.
-Culverwell's stepson and a close friend are due to land in Panama shortly.
-Two family members of Culverwell's wife are leaving for the Central American country today.
+They are understood to have landed in Panama but were delayed temporarily after being told it was too dangerous to travel the road from Panama City to Colon.

+"But by the time Derryn goes to court tomorrow our people will be there with her," Hughes said.

-Hughes said a female staff member from the New Zealand embassy in Mexico was arriving in Panama this morning to provide assistance to the traumatised family members.
+She said a female staff member from the New Zealand embassy in Mexico was also arriving in Panama this morning to provide assistance to the traumatised family members

-"Authorities appear to be very confident that they are going to get some results for the family.
-It's very comforting to know they have that belief.

-"It's still very hard for us to get our heads around this and we are all having our moments," Hughes said.
+Hughes praised the speedy response by Panamanian authorities, saying staff from New Zealand's Ministry of Foreign Affairs and Trade had told her how President Varela had apologised on national television.

+However, the capture of the three arrested men was not a comfort to Culverwell's family because it didn't "bring Alan back", she said.

 It was supposed to be the journey of a lifetime for the adventurous Kiwi family.